 - Review time sheets, work charts, wage computation, and other information to detect and reconcile payroll discrepancies.

-Payroll Clerks with little to no experience tend to make between $26510 and $33160 while the more experienced ones make over $49550 per year.
+Payroll Clerks with little to no experience tend to make between $29170 and $36000 while the more experienced ones can earn over $55320 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Payroll Clerk is to move to a higher paying state like DC.
-Right now, the highest paying states for Payroll Clerks are DC, AK, MA, NJ and CA.
+One of the easiest ways to increase your salary as a Payroll and Timekeeping Clerk is to move to a higher paying state like DC.
+Right now, the highest paying states for Payroll Clerks are DC, CT, AK, MA and MD.

-3 other factors that can increase your salary as A Payroll Clerk is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Payroll and Timekeeping Clerk is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Payroll Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by Associates degree.
+We asked other Payroll Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons